Inspectable Arithmetic for the TFSA vs RRSP vs FHSA Calculator (Canada)

 - annualContribution: annualized contribution amount under the selected mode (12 × monthly for monthly mode, C for annual, C for lump treated as a one-year contribution).

-- fhsaUsedAnnual: estimated FHSA dollar amount used in year 1 (capped at the modeled annual FHSA room).
+- fhsaUsedAnnual: estimated FHSA contributions deposited in year 1 (capped by modeled annual room and lifetime cap).

 - remainderAnnual: annualContribution − fhsaUsedAnnual.